 - What does tuition cover?

 a.
-Your tuition covers your monthly lessons (regardless of the number of lessons), group classes, studio events such as recitals and parties, teacher’s time spent on administrative duties, teacher’s time spent attending book recitals, teacher development, parent education nights, and studio incentives.
+Tuition covers your private lessons (tuition is the same regardless of the number of lessons), group classes, studio events such as recitals and parties, teacher’s time spent on administrative duties, teacher’s time spent attending book recitals, teacher development, parent education nights, and studio incentives.

 b.
 No make up lessons will be given.
 Please note that you may request a video chat lesson if you are unable to physically attend your lesson time.
 Please take advantage of extra lessons and group classes.
 There are no refunds.